Septinsular Republic: Restoration of the nobility

-In all the islands they occupied, the Russians at first installed provisional administrations of nobles and burghers alike.
+In all the islands they occupied, the Russians at first installed provisional administrations of nobles and businesspeople alike.
 On 22 March, however, the Russian authorities invited assemblies of the nobles to undertake the governance of the Ionian Islands, thereby restoring the previous status quo.
 On the next day, the Great Council of Corfu was reconstituted; its very first action was a vote of thanks to the Allied rulers, the Ottoman Sultan, the Russian Emperor, and the British King.
 In Zakynthos, however, the local noble council preferred to direct its thanks exclusively to the British, an expression of the strong pro-British tendency on the island, due to the close commercial links centred on the currant trade.